-^{} As at 31 December 2023, the total number of ordinary shares (of nominal value EUR 0.625 each) in issue is 2,618,753,655.
-This number has been used as the denominator in the calculation of the percentage of voting rights held by the Shareholder in the table.
+The total number of ordinary shares (of nominal value EUR 0.625 each) in issue is 2,328,438,575.
+This number was used as the denominator in the calculation of the percentage of voting rights held by the Shareholder in the table above, with the exception of the following where the prevailing number of ordinary shares in issue at the date of receipt of the notification in 2024 was different: Massachusetts Financial Services Company (2,420,519,704) and Bank of America Corporation (2,328,682,340).